-(d) Licensees are not ordinarily cited for violations resulting from matters outside of their control, such as equipment failures that were not avoidable by reasonable quality assurance measures or management controls.
+(c) Licensees are not ordinarily cited for violations resulting from matters outside of their control, such as equipment failures that were not avoidable by reasonable quality assurance measures.
 However, licensees are held responsible for acts of their employees.
-Accordingly, the rules should not be construed to excuse personal errors.
+Accordingly, the rules should not be construed to excuse personnel errors.

-(e) At the discretion of the Department, and in accordance with W.S. § 35-11-701 (2016), licensees may have the opportunity to eliminate or correct the violation before the issuance of a Notice of Violation if that violation results in low or no health and safety consequences and can be eliminated or corrected in an expedient manner.
+(d) At the discretion of the Department, and in accordance with W.S. § 35-11-701, licensees may have the opportunity to eliminate or correct the violation before the issuance of a Notice of Violation if that violation results in low or no health and safety consequences and can be eliminated or corrected in an expedient manner.